RIMSLIVE Recap: Property Data "Must-Haves" to Optimize Your Insurance Outcomes

 Recently, I had the opportunity to host a panel discussion: Using Your Own Property Data to Take Control of Your Risk and Optimize Your Insurance Outcomes at RIMSLIVE 2021, the annual conference for the Risk and Insurance Management Society (RIMS).
 I was joined by two best-in-class risk managers, Marco Flores of Revantage (Blackstone) and Ian Ascher of JLL.

 The session covered several key themes, including: minimizing hard-market impact, measuring ROI on building-level data investments, and the future of risk management.
-You can catch the full hour-long replay on the RIMSLive website, but if you're short on time, here's my recap of the discussion:
+You can catch the free replay here, but if you're short on time, here's my recap of the discussion: